kudou-lbs/PatPat_Backend/README.md

 - Merge the code and optimize picture uploading function
 - rename `user_info` to `user`
 - Completed the registration function and user interface

+2022-06-19
+- Implemented and tested some user interfaces
+- update the settings of image upload